alexwlchan/alexwlchan.net/src/_posts/2020/2020-08-18-s3-keys-are-not-file-paths.md

 I think using normalised paths for keys is safe, but I might be wrong.
 Think I've missed something?
 Drop me [a tweet](https://twitter.com/alexwlchan) or [an email](mailto:alex@alexwlchan.net).

+{% update 2020-08-18 %}
+  [Thomas Grainger](https://twitter.com/graingert/) pointed out a few issues:

+  *   Path normalisation is platform-dependent -- if you use `os.path.normpath()` on Windows, it converts slashes to backslashes.
+      I'm normally interacting with S3 from macOS or Linux so it's not an issue for me.
+      I've updated the example to use POSIX paths consistently.

+  *   S3 keys are case-sensitive; some filesystems aren't.
+      If you have keys `CAT.jpg` and `cat.jpg`, they might become the same file when you download them.

+  *   Not all S3 keys are valid filesystem paths -- some filenames are restricted, like COM or NUL on Windows.
+      (Which I knew, having read [How I broke Rust's package manager for all Windows users](http://sasheldon.com/blog/2017/05/07/how-i-broke-cargo-for-windows/) a few years ago.)

+      Not all filenames are valid S3 keys.
+      A key can be at most 1024 bytes of UTF-8 encoded text, but some filesystems allow alternative encodings or longer filenames.

+  Based on their comments, I went looking, and found [myths programmers believe about file paths](https://yakking.branchable.com/posts/falsehoods-programmers-believe-about-file-paths/).
+  I still think normalising the path is adequate for my use case, but depending on your platform and how you're using S3, you want to be super careful using an S3 key as a filename, or vice versa.

+  Paths are complicated, huh?
+{% endupdate %}